TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 7/Ezra 7.20.md

 ---

-And whatsoever more shall be needful for the house of thy God, which thou shalt have occasion to bestow, bestow it out of the king's treasure-house.
+Whatever more shall be needful for the house of your God, which you shall have occasion to bestow, bestow it out of the king's treasure house.